Politics of Saudi Arabia: Arab Spring protests

 Since 2011, Saudi Arabia has been affected by its own Arab Spring protests.
 In response, King Abdullah announced on 22 February 2011 a series of benefits for citizens amounting to $36 billion, of which $10.7 billion was earmarked for housing.
 No political reforms were announced as part of the package, though some prisoners indicted for financial crimes were pardoned.
 On 18 March the same year, King Abdullah announced a package of $93 billion, which included 500,000 new homes to a cost of $67 billion, in addition to creating 60,000 new security jobs.

 The lack of critical thought in the education system has been cited by some as the reason why fewer protests occurred in the Kingdom.

-Saudi Arabia and other GCC countries also sent some Police men to Bahrain to assist police clampdown on protesters within Bahrain.
+Saudi Arabia and other GCC countries also sent some policemen to Bahrain to assist police clampdown on protesters within Bahrain.

 Regional government

-The kingdom is divided into 13 regions (manāṭiq), which in turn are divided into numerous districts.
+The kingdom is divided into 13 regions or provinces (manāṭiq), which in turn are divided into numerous districts.
 Regional governors are appointed, usually from the royal family, and preside over one or more municipal councils, half of whose members are appointed and half elected.
 The governors are responsible for such functions as finance, health, education, agriculture, and municipalities.
 The consultative principle operates at all levels of government, including the government of villages and tribes.
-The governors act as regional "mini-kings", sitting in majlises, hearing grievances and settling disputes.
+The governors act as regional "mini-kings", sitting in majlises, hearing grievances, and settling disputes.